Child sex offender appealing again

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-David John Charteris (67), formerly of Dunedin, is serving a 14-year prison sentence for a string of crimes against a pre-teen boy, which took place in 1999 and 2000.
+David John Charteris (67) is serving a 14-year prison sentence for a string of crimes against a pre-teen boy, which took place in 1999 and 2000.

 In May, the High Court at Christchurch declined his appeal, both in regards to the validity of the convictions and the length of the sentence.